-The University reserves the right to review student misconduct that occurs off campus when such behavior reflects upon the integrity of the University.
 Students are reminded that they serve as representatives of John Carroll University and both positive and inappropriate behavior affect the University's image and reputation.
 Students are encouraged to be involved in their community in positive ways, such as community service and local government.
-The University expects to have students act as both responsible and mature representatives.
+The University expects to have students act as both responsible and mature representatives of the institution.